HorizenOfficial/zen/doc/wallet-backup.md

 `zen-cli z_exportwallet <nameofbackup>`

-This will generate a file in the export directory listing all transparent and shielded private keys with their associated public addresses.
+This will generate a file in the export directory listing all transparent keys with their associated public addresses.
 The file path will be returned in the command line.

 To import keys into a wallet which were previously exported to a file, use: